ibm-cloud-docs/RegistryImages/ibmcloud-secure-perimeter-network/index-ibmcloud-secure-perimeter-network.md

 {: #spn_prerequisites}

 - Vyatta and VLANs ordered from the {{site.data.keyword.cloud_notm}} infrastructure portal and VLANs that are associated to the Vyatta.
-- The automated Secure Perimeter deployment pre-loads the Vyatta with SSH keys that `ibmcloud-secure-perimeter-network` uses to access the gateway.
+- The automated Secure Perimeter deployment preinstalls the Vyatta with SSH keys that `ibmcloud-secure-perimeter-network` uses to access the gateway.
 SSH keys must be loaded either manually or through the Secure Perimeter installation process.

 ## Provision a Kubernetes cluster within a Secure Perimeter by using {{site.data.keyword.containerlong_notm}}
 {: #spn_provision_cluster}